Steve Martin: Late night

 In the mid-1970s, Martin made frequent appearances as a stand-up comedian on The Tonight Show Starring Johnny Carson, and on The Gong Show, HBO's On Location, The Muppet Show, and NBC's Saturday Night Live (SNL).
 SNL's audience jumped by a million viewers when he made guest appearances, and he was one of the show's most successful hosts.
 Martin has appeared on twenty-seven Saturday Night Live shows and guest-hosted sixteen times, second only to Alec Baldwin, who has hosted seventeen times as of February 2017.
 On the show, Martin popularized the air quotes gesture.
 While on the show, Martin grew close to several cast members, including Gilda Radner.
-On the night she died of ovarian cancer, a visibly shaken Martin hosted SNL and featured footage of himself and Radner together in a 1978 sketch.
+On the night she died of ovarian cancer, a tearful Martin hosted SNL and featured footage of himself and Radner together in a 1978 sketch.

 Comedy albums

 In the 1970s, his television appearances led to the release of comedy albums that went platinum.
 The track "Excuse Me" on his first album, Let's Get Small (1977), helped establish a national catch phrase.
 His next album, A Wild and Crazy Guy (1978), was an even bigger success, reaching the No. 2 spot on the U.S. sales chart, selling over a million copies.
 "Just a wild and crazy guy" became another of Martin's known catchphrases.
 The album featured a character based on a series of Saturday Night Live sketches in which Martin and Dan Aykroyd played the Festrunk Brothers; Yortuk and Georgi were bumbling Czechoslovak would-be playboys.
-The album ends with the song "King Tut", sung and written by Martin and backed by the "Toot Uncommons", members of the Nitty Gritty Dirt Band.
+The album ends with the song "King Tut", written and sung by Martin and backed by the "Toot Uncommons", members of the Nitty Gritty Dirt Band.
 It was later released as a single, reaching No. 17 on the U.S. charts in 1978 and selling over a million copies.
 The song came out during the King Tut craze that accompanied the popular traveling exhibit of the Egyptian king's tomb artifacts.
 Both albums won Grammys for Best Comedy Recording in 1977 and 1978, respectively.
-Martin performed "King Tut" on April 22, 1978, SNL program.
+Martin performed "King Tut" on the April 22, 1978, SNL program.

-Decades later, in 2012, The A.V.
-Club described Martin's unique style and its effect on audiences:
+Decades later in 2012, The A.V.
+Clubs head writer, Nathan Rabin, described Martin's unique style and its effect on audiences: